iamlemec/gadget/README.md

 # Gadget

-Gadget is a Python library for model creation using the GGML compute framework.
+`gadget` is a Python library for model creation using the GGML compute framework.
 It provides Python bindings for most low-level GGML functions, a Python interface for reading/writing GGUF files, and a high-level interface for creating and executing models.
-Here's a minimal example of how to use Gadget to create a model and run inference on the CPU:
+Here's a minimal example of how to use `gadget` to create a model and run inference on the CPU:

 ```python
 import numpy as np